 Cooling And Performance

 A significant advantage that AIBs have over the reference design GPU is in cooling and performance.
 These aftermarket cards are equipped with more substantial heatsinks, and with good reason.
-They are far more effective at dissipating heat and keeping the card cool at all times, even during long gaming sessions.
+They are far more effective at dissipating heat and keeping the card cool at all times, even during prolonged gaming sessions.

 Should You Buy A Reference Or An Aftermarket Card?

 That is where things get even more intricate because you then need to choose the right brand and model.
-Fortunately, there are a huge number of reviews and articles that can help you to make an informed decision.
+Fortunately, there are a vast number of reviews and articles that can help you to make an informed decision.